Senior Diet: Meals To Enjoy As You Age

-- Hard Boiled Eggs – Eggs can be a delightful meal for breakfast.
+- Hard-Boiled Eggs – Eggs can be a delightful meal for breakfast.
 In a senior diet, eggs can be the best in nutritional value, nourishing, and rich source of protein.

 - Vegetable salad – Vegetable salad makes a nutrient-rich meal.
 A hodge-podge of salad basics like sweet peppers, tomatoes, and the greens are overflowed with antioxidants.
 You can never go wrong having a vegetable salad in your everyday meal.

-- Omelet – Go with one-egg omelet for each meal but always top your favorite omelet with the good spices: onions, tomatoes, and/or spinach.
+- Omelet – Go with a one-egg omelet for each meal but always top your favorite omelet with the good spices: onions, tomatoes, and/or spinach.
 Additionally, always make a whole plate of vitamin-rich foods, comprising of fruits, vegetables, and whole grains.

 - Fresh greens – Fresh greens, without a doubt, are high in iron, calcium, B vitamins, and potassium.
 Few among the health benefits of greens are building bones, revving up muscles, protecting heart, sharpening eyesight, and reducing the risk of diabetes.
 Never fail to include them in your meal.

-- Baked salmon – Salmons are excellent source of high-quality protein, minerals, and vitamins but the omega-3 fatty acids have the most credit.
+- Baked salmon – Salmons are excellent sources of high-quality protein, minerals, and vitamins but the omega-3 fatty acids have the most credit.
 Salmons are best when baked or steamed, always top your fillet with greens, pepper, chickpea, & spinach.

 - Pasta – Pasta has always been a part of a balanced diet.
 It serves as a perfect foundation for satisfying, nutritious, and healthy meals.
 Pasta may also good for boosting your appetite.

 - Beans and rice – According to USA Rice Federation, rice and beans form a complete vegetarian protein that is high in fiber when eaten together.
-They have a symbiotic relationship which produce amino acids that are vital for growth and development in human.
+They have a symbiotic relationship which produces amino acids that are vital for growth and development in human.

 In a senior diet, it is always important to keep a keen watch on the things you include at each meal.
-Make sure they don’t just boost your appetite but also contribute to the whole body improvement and good health maintenance.
+Make sure they don’t just boost your appetite but also contribute to the whole body’s improvement and good health maintenance.

 Eating well means also aging well.